xiutian/xiutian.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: A Learner in Natural Language Processing.
+subtitle: A Learner in Speech and Language Processing.
 # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.
 profile:
   align: right